jdtrat/jdtdown/README.md

 ## Getting Started

+Coming soon...

 ## Further Reading

-For a more in-depth explanation of jdtdown, please see ...
+For a more in-depth explanation of jdtdown, please see *also coming soon...*

 ## Feedback